smallbets/userbase/docs/userbase_architecture.md

 ## Testing

 Userbase uses [Github Actions](https://github.com/features/actions) to automatically run the suite of Cypress tests on each PR to the Userbase master branch.
-At the time of this writing, this includes around 500 tests across 12 total specs.
+At the time of this writing, this includes over 500 tests across 13 total specs.
 All tests run in both Chrome and Firefox and specs run in parallel.

 ## Documentation